You know there are several writing and publishing options available nowadays.

 There’s a level of passion in writing that you can’t fake.
 When you’re the one writing, the piece means more and comes across as far more authentic.
 This also means that nobody will put forth the care and effort you will to complete the writing project.

-So… is hiring a ghostwriter worth it?
+Is hiring a ghostwriter worth it?

 That depends!
 If you’re looking to spend a really big chunk of change and are okay with the cons listed above, it’s probably for you!